akpatiudo/build-DNS/README.md

 ### Overview
 This lab will help you understand DNS (Domain Name System) by experimenting with A Records, DNS Cache, and CNAME Records.
 You will create DNS records, observe their behavior, and flush the cache when changes are made.
+At the end of this Lab you should have a pictoral working knowledge of DNS hierarchical system .

+### What IS A DNS
+Domain Name System (DNS) is a service that translates human-friendly domain names (such as google.com) into machine-readable IP addresses (such as 142.250.192.142).
+This allows us to easily remember and access websites.
+DNS works by using a hierarchical system of nameservers, each responsible for a specific portion of the domain name: When a user types a domain name into their browser, the request is first sent to a resolver.
+The resolver first checks its cache for the domain name in question.
+If the domain name is not found in the cache, the resolver sends the query to the root server.

 ### Lab Environment
 -  Microsoft Azure Virtual Machines